fflewddur/hola/README.md

 # API Example

 To search for services, create a `Query` specifying the type of service you're looking for and the domain to search.
-You can execute a blocking search with the `runOnce()` method; this will return a list of `Instance` objects representing the discovered instances.
+You can execute a blocking search with the `runOnce()` method; this will return a set of `Instance` objects representing the discovered instances.
 As an example, the following code  will search for TiVo devices on the user's local network:

     public class TivoFinder {
         final static Logger logger = LoggerFactory.getLogger(TivoFinder.class);